ppumang/ppumang.github.io/_posts/2022-10-06-How is Ethereum different from Bitcoin?.md

 ---
 topic: ethereum
 ---

+> This article is scrapped from "Mastering Ethereum"

 Ethereum’s purpose is not primarily to be a digital currency payment network.

 While the digital currency **ether** is intended as a **utility currency** to pay for use of the Ethereum platform as the world computer.